-We can clearly see Jesus speaking to us, we are called His sheep and He says we will be able to recognize His voice because we belong to Him.
-We know that this is a faith proposition being presented to us, but it is also an internal spiritual knowing that will be present.
+We can clearly see Jesus speaking to us and we are called His sheep.
+He says we will be able to recognize His voice because we belong to Him.
+We should know that this is a faith proposition being presented to us, but there is also an internal spiritual knowing that will be present.
 It is very difficult to explain this to people, if you have never experienced it.
-Some have called it an intuition, but you could call it a hunch or awareness or an instinct.
+Some have called it an intuition, but we could call it a hunch or awareness or an instinct.
 You do not know how you know, you just know.
 This has happened to me repeatedly, I have a thought and just based upon the content of the thought I know it came from God.
 It is very hard to explain in natural terms because it is a spiritual experience.

 2Co 10:5 Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ;

 This is a fairly popular verse of scripture that you should already be aware of.
 But, since we are speaking about the realm of the mind and the origination of thoughts let’s examine what God is saying.
 We can see that God is speaking to us to do something.
 God tells us to “Cast Down” imaginations.
-Then God says to “Make Captive” every thought.
-Two aggressive actions that we are required to take based upon what?
+Then God says to “Take Captive” every thought that does not align with the Knowledge of God.
+These are two aggressive actions that we are required to take based upon what?
 If you read the context of this verse you can see that God is again describing a spiritual warfare that is taking place.
 This means you must interpret this verse within the context of spiritual warfare and this is how you fight against your spiritual enemy Satan.
 Where do these thoughts and imaginations come from that you are to “make captive” and “cast down”?
 They must come from Satan, otherwise if they were from God we would not need to do anything but follow His leading.
-We can assume by indirect reference that the source of these things in our mind that are not supposed to be there are from Satan and it is our responsibility to police them out.
-It is also obvious to me that if Satan puts these thoughts in there then he knows what you are thinking at that instance.
-But, he is waiting to see what you do with the thought to see if it worked or not.
+We can assume by indirect reference that the source of these things in our mind that are NOT supposed to be there are from Satan and it is our responsibility to police them out.
+It is also obvious to me that if Satan puts these thoughts in our mind then he certainly knows what we are thinking at that instance.
+But, he is waiting to see what we do with the thought to see if it worked or not.

 Mat 6:31 Therefore take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?